ably/ably-ui/README.md

 **To trigger a release:**

-- Make sure you have run pre-release script `./pre-release.sh` (This updates the gem and the npm package version for ably-ui in the following files `Gemfile`, `package.json`, `version.rb`).
+- Make sure you have run pre-release script `./pre-release.sh` (This updates the npm package version for ably-ui in the following files `Gemfile`, `package.json`).
 - Merge your PR into `main` after it has been approved.
 - On the Github [Ably-UI](http://github.com/ably/ably-ui) repo, [create a new release](https://github.com/ably/ably-ui/releases/new) tag.
 - Create a new tag with the new version number for the release.